01223 274570 Submit Your Own Research Idea

 How It Works

 There is a mismatch between research ideas that patients prioritise (usually quality of life and symptom management), and those actually investigated in academia or industry (usually drug development or disease modification).
-We think patients and their families have important research ideas that should be addressed: we partner with patient organisations to develop patient led research that’s important to you and your family.
+We think patients and their families have important research ideas that should be addressed, so we partner with patient organisations to develop patient-driven research that’s important to you and your family.

 Who can submit an idea?

 We focus on rare!
 Patients, carers, support groups, patient organisations and charities: if you or a loved one has experience living with a rare disease, we welcome your ideas.
-Each idea must be supported by a patient organisation or charity to help with study management and ensure a wide range of patients and families can be involved.
+Each idea must be supported by a UK-based patient organisation or charity to help with study management and ensure a wide range of patients and families can be involved.
 Involving a patient network will strengthen the research proposal when applying for funding, and will benefit a study in many ways including improved design and recruitment.
-Please note, we unfortunately cannot support proposals from small businesses, community organisations, or individual entrepreneurs.
-If you have a research idea about a common disease, we will do our best to put you in touch with relevant researchers.
+The PLRH requires a UK connection, but please do get in touch regardless of your geography: we’re open to international collaborations, and may be able to help you find a local network.
+We’ll also do our best to help if your research idea is about a common condition or overarching theme that affects the rare disease community.

 View Our Patient Partners